SaltyNebula/AstraNova_2025-2026/Documentation/Avionics_RPD_and_Flight_Postmortem.md

 The board was sound and the firmware logic was sound; the failure lived in the interaction between two subsystems and an under-decoupled shared supply.
 That is the most useful kind of failure to have once, early, on a student project rather than later on something that matters more.

-## Documentation note

-The engineering and conclusions are the team's own.
-An AI assistant was used as a writing aid to structure and draft this document from raw notes and the post-flight diagnosis.